sergioisidoro/about-me/cv.md

 # 2014
 ## Noticed - A news and information aggregator for communities (CTO)
-During the Venture Formation course, a full business plan was built from the groud up based on an idea to facilitate information sharing in communities.
+During the Venture Formation course, a full business plan was built from the ground up based on an idea to facilitate information sharing in communities.
 Instead of the traditional mailing lists, facebook groups, and other information sharing channels, all the information would be aggregated in a single application with a hyperlocal chat.
-The approach was to minimise the behviour change, aggregating all the information from existing channels, instead of requesting content producers to adopt a new platform.
+The approach was to minimise the behaviour change, aggregating all the information from existing channels, instead of requesting content producers to adopt a new platform.

 The first use case was Aalto University itself.

-After the course completion, the materials were presented to Aalto Center for Entrepreneurship, that attirbuted a seed round of 75k Eur for the development of the Solution.
+After the course completion, the materials were presented to Aalto Center for Entrepreneurship, that attributed a seed round investment of 75k Eur for the development of the Solution.
 During several months a technical MVP was built, and the first customer (Aalto University) was under piloting stage.
 Due to long sales cycles, and lack of further funding opportunities the project was considered failed